-Ensuring the lowest feasible tariff

-Peak volume of wastewater collected and treated by TANQIA has increased at an average annual rate of 11.2 per cent over the past seven years, currently standing at about 21,100 cubic metres per day (m3/day).
-"This unprecedented growth in water consumption and generation of wastewater would have required capital investment to increase - by 2014 - the installed treatment capacity of the wastewater treatment plant," advises the company's Executive Chairman, Mr Elwan.
+Ensuring the lowest feasible tariff, peak volume of wastewater collected and treated by TANQIA has increased at an average annual rate of 11.2% over the past seven years, currently standing at about 21,100 cubic metres per day.
+"This unprecedented growth in water consumption and generation of wastewater would have required capital investment to increase - by 2014 - the installed treatment capacity of the wastewater treatment plant," advises the company's executive chairman Ibrahim I Elwan.

 "However, TANQIA has been constrained by the need to keep at all time tariffs for its wastewater services below the tariffs for potable water."
 Mr Elwan remarks that the prospect of customers paying more for wastewater treatment than for potable water would, at any time, be viewed as "untenable in economic and social terms".

 As a result, in order to maintain wastewater tariffs and the pricing of its effluent at pre-agreed fixed levels relative to the tariffs of potable water, increases in tariffs for wastewater services are made only in tandem with the increase in tariffs for potable water.
-In order to maintain this relative relationship, TANQIA decided to postpone expansion of the installed treatment capacity of its WWTP until the loan from Royal Bank of Scotland (RBS) - secured by TANQIA in 2005 under the guarantee of the Government of Germany to finance the greenfield wastewater collection and treatment system - is retired in mid-2017.
+In order to maintain this relative relationship, TANQIA decided to postpone expansion of the installed treatment capacity of its WWTP until the loan from Royal

+Bank of Scotland (RBS) - secured by TANQIA in 2005 under the guarantee of the government of Germany to finance the greenfield wastewater collection and treatment system - is retired in mid-2017.

-Mr Elwan elaborates on the thinking behind the move: "The objective of TANQIA's long-term least-cost strategy Y is to minimise the sum of the capital cost for new capacities or expansions, and the sum of both the O&M [operation & maintenance] costs of existing and new capacities.
-Fulfilment of this objective ensures the lowest feasible tariffs for wastewater services," he explains, going on to note that new trains of 8,000 m3/day will be added only when the capacity in place is fully utilised, including the planned reserve margins.
+Mr Elwan elaborates on the thinking behind the move: "The objective of TANQIA's long-term least-cost strategy is to minimise the sum of the capital cost for new capacities or expansions, and the sum of both the O&M [operation & maintenance] costs of existing and new capacities.
+Fulfilment of this objective ensures the lowest feasible tariffs for wastewater services," he explains, going on to note that new trains of 8,000 m3/day will be added only when the capacity in place is fully used, including the planned reserve margins.

-Ramping up capacity

-TANQIA's revised investment program calls for the addition between 2017 and 2029 of four trains of 8,000 m3/day each.
+Ramping up capacity TANQIA's revised investment programme calls for the addition between 2017 and 2029 of four trains of 8,000 m3/day each.
 This will increase the current capacity of 16,000 m3/day to reach 48,000 m3/day.
 "The increases will be phased to ensure demand for services is met at least cost," Mr Elwan advises.

-"Presently, doubling the installed treatment capacity of the WWTP is set for commercial operation in early 2021," the Chairman informs.
+"Presently, doubling the installed treatment capacity of the WWTP is set for commercial operation in early 2021," the chairman informs.
 This will be accomplished by completing the civil works for two trains each of 8,000 m3/day.
-The plan is for the electromechanical component for the first train to come into operation in the first quarter of 2018; and for the electromechanical for the second train of 8,000/day by 2021, when the demand materialises.
+The plan is for the electromechanical component for the first train to come into operation in the first quarter of 2018: and for the electromechanical for the second train of 8,000 m3/day by 2021, when the demand materialises.
 If the demand for wastewater services increases to the point where additional capacity is required, the installation of the electromechanical equipment would be advanced, and the reverse is true by postponing the installation.
-"Until then, TANQIA shall use the tank of the second train for short-term storage of effluent," Mr Elwan advises.
-"In the interim, TANQIA shall continue to accommodate the daily peak flow of wastewater, when higher than the installed capacity, as the WWTP was actually designed with a 30-per-cent margin of safety."
-This balancing process requires an intensive maintenance program.
-It is also a balancing act that requires TANQIA to continuously be thinking years ahead in terms of boosting capacity, provided it is not to the detriment of the consumer in terms of higher tariffs.
-Figure 1 displays the balance of historic and forecast influent generation and installed treatment capacity from 2008 through to 2032 (m3/day).
+Until then, TANQIA shall use the tank of the second train for short-term storage of effluent," Mr Elwan advises.
+"In the interim, TANQIA shall continue to accommodate the daily peak flow of wastewater, when higher than the installed capacity, as the WWTP was actually designed with a 30% margin of safety."